General · · 27 min read

 What Key Historical Events Should You Know for the Test?

-As you embark on your journey toward naturalization, it's crucial to familiarize yourself with significant events like:
+As you embark on your journey toward naturalization, it's crucial to familiarize yourself with history:

 1. The American Revolution